 Both statistics, from Serafimov (1968d) and Reshetov (1965-1988) show the same trend.
 Serafimov's class 3.1-2 with three minimum-boiling binary azeotrope and one minimum-boiling ternary azeotrope has the largest number of reported mixtures.
-About 26 % of the 1365 ternary azeotropic mixtures in the study by Reshetov, and 41 % of 418 mixtures in the study by Serafimov, are of this class.
+About 26% of the 1365 ternary azeotropic mixtures in the study by Reshetov, and 41% of 418 mixtures in the study by Serafimov, are of this class.
 In the statistics by Reshetov, the second largest class (1.0-1a) has one minimum-boiling binary azeotrope, and the third largest class (2.0-2b) has two minimum-boiling binary azeotropes.

-Baburina et al. (1983; 1988) claimed that some types of the VLE diagrams are thermodynamically inconsistent, namely Serafimov's classes 1.0-1a, 1.0-1b, 2.1-1, 3.0-1a, 2.0-2a, 3.0-1a, 3.0-1b, 3.1-3a and 3.1-3b.
+Baburina, Platonov, and Slin'ko (1983, 1988) claimed that some types of the VLE diagrams are thermodynamically inconsistent, namely Serafimov's classes 1.1-1a, 1.1-1b, 2.1-1, 3.0-1a, 2.0-2a, 3.0-1a, 3.0-1b, 3.1-3a and 3.1-3b.
 Thus, according to Baburina, the number of feasible classes of topological VLE diagram structures is only 15 rather than 26.
 This statement was based on the reasoning that: (a) mixtures of these classes were not reported in Serafimov's statistics (Serafimov, 1968d); (b) these diagrams cannot be described by the Wilson activity coefficient equation; (c) theoretical analysis by the authors confirms the inconsistency of these diagrams.
-All these arguments appear to be incorrect: (a) real mixtures representing the classes 1.0-1a, 1.0-1b, 2.0-2a, and 3.0-1b are found as shown in the statistics given above; (b) Zhvanetskij et al. (1993) demonstrated that all the 26 classes of VLE diagrams can be simulated by the Wilson activity coefficient equation; (c) it has been shown that the theoretical analysis by Baburina et al. is not valid (Reshetov et al., 1990; Zhvanetskij et al., 1993).
-Later, accepting Baburina's claims, Pöllmann and Blass (1994) and Pöllmann et al. (1996) proposed to reduce the number of ternary VLE diagrams to consider only "physically meaningful" structures in Pöllmann and Blass (1994)
+All these arguments appear to be incorrect: (a) real mixtures representing the classes 2.0-2b, and 3.0-1b are found as shown in the statistics given above; (b) Zhvanetskij, Reshetov, Sluchenkov, Orlova, and Alukhanova (1993) demonstrated that all the 26 classes of VLE diagrams can be simulated by the Wilson activity coefficient equation; (c) it has been shown that the theoretical analysis by Baburina et al. is not valid (Reshetov, Sluchenkov, Ryzhova, & Zhvanetskij, 1990; Zhvanetskij et al., 1993).
+Later, accepting Baburina's claims, Pöllmann